Homie

 Problem mapping

-DIY appeals for aesthetic improvements but not functional repairs
+DIY felt approachable for aesthetic improvements, but intimidating for anything functional

 Framing the opportunity